shokri-navid/iac-learning/README.md

  list (GO lang, Python, NodeJs, JAVA, or maybe Rust) this helps me to learn some new programming languages and pushes me more out of my comfort zone 😜
 - Because I am living in Iran and as Iranian modern humans we are faced with a long list of sanctions and restrictions there is no real cloud service provider available 💥
 - According to the previous item I should learn How I compose a cloud system on my local machine. maybe using K8s.
 But I do not know exactly I will share the result in the future 😄
-- After finding that running the cloud on the local machine is possible or not I will start my development phase: 🎉
+- After finding out whether running the cloud on the local machine is possible or not I will start my development phase: 🎉
   - I will create multiple services using the mentioned programming language those are listed above.
   - Then We should make them ready to auto-deploy on the cloud system.
 I have no idea yet may I should dockerize them or use other tools.
   - Then I will try to build that f**king mythical cloud engine on my laptop.